Jackie McLean Fellowship

-Krystal Klingenberg is Assistant Professor of Music History in the Music History Department.
-She is currently a Ph.D. candidate in the Music Department of Harvard University, with a secondary field in African and African American Studies.
+Krystal Klingenberg was a 2018-19 fellow and became Assistant Professor of Music History in the Music History Department.
+She earned her Ph.D. in the Music Department of Harvard University, with a secondary field in African and African American Studies.
 Krystal holds a BA from Princeton University in Anthropology, with a certificate in African Studies.
-Krystal is completing her dissertation on the creation and distribution of Ugandan popular music, at home in Uganda and abroad.
-Krystal has taught for classes on African American popular music, Jazz history, world music, jazz performance, and African history.
+Krystal's dissertation was on the creation and distribution of Ugandan popular music, at home in Uganda and abroad.
+Krystal taught classes on African American popular music, Jazz history, world music, jazz performance, and African history.
 She is currently a curator of music at the Smithsonian National Museum of American History.

 Billie Lee is an Assistant Professor of Art History and Painting in the Hartford Art School.
 She is an artist, educator, and writer working at the intersection of art, pedagogy, and social change.
 Her arts practice includes painting, video, and a documentary film project, Moving Home, that premiered at the Hawai‘i International Film Festival in 2012.
 She received her BAfrom the Rhode Island School of Design and MAfrom Yale University, and has held positions at the University of Hawai‘i at Mānoa, Yale University Art Gallery, Queens Museum, and the Doris Duke Foundation for Islamic Art.
 As a doctoral candidate in American Studies at the University of Hawai‘i at Mānoa, Lee’s dissertation project extends her interest in pedagogy through an examination on the cultural politics of difference in contemporary art and education.

 2017—18Bianca Gonzalez-Lesser was a 2017-2018 fellow in Sociology in Hillyer College.
 Her areas of interests are race, ethnicity, racism, and media.
 Her dissertation examines racial threat in the Latino community in Hartford, CT through a qualitative/ethnographic lens.
 Her work has appeared in Critical Sociology Compass,and Sociology of Sport Journal.
 She is also co-guest editing a special issue on racialization for the journal Ethnic and Racial Studies.
 Bianca is currently completing her Ph.D. dissertation at the University of Connecticut and was recently accepted into the American Sociological Association’s Minority Fellowship Program for 2018-2019.